HtR212/OpenAPS-Glucosym-3.9/README.md

 ```sh
 (venv)$ python updated_ct_script_iob_based.py [number of iterations]
 ```
-* Note: Changing the patient insulin snesitivity stored in ./openaps3.9/settings/insulin_sensitivities.json will affect the simulation result.
+* Note: Changing the patient *insulin_sensitivities*, *bg_targets*, or *basal_profile* files stored under ./openaps3.9/settings/ will affect the simulation result.
 You may want to change it if for simulation on real datasets.

 ### Collecting output data
 Run the following command: